Coops

 The light sensor is unique in that it excludes artificial light sources.
 The Run Chicken door will close even if your neighbors are having a party with bright lights or if there are bright street lights near the coop.

-Complete Pre-Assembled
+Completely Pre-Assembled

 a hen sitting outside the chicken coop where a Run Chicken coop door is installed

-All automatic door manufacturers claim their door is easy to install and pre-assembled.
-But mostly, it still takes a couple of hours to install an automatic chicken coop door, especially if you’re not used to it.
 The Run Chicken door is ready-to-use in the box; you only need to screw the door into place and try it out.

-According to the manufacturer, it only takes 30 minutes to install the Run Chicken door, and we must agree.
 It took us a bit longer because we had to adjust the coop entrance size to fit the door.
-The door installation itself barely took us 15 minutes.
-All we had to do was screw it on, test it and install the app for programming.
+The door installation itself barely took us 10 minutes.
+All we had to do was screw it on, test it, and install the app.

 Size